 Under the Program, a large portion of the processing (and raw crab purchasing) is vested in the holders of processing shares.
 These share holders have used their allocations to consolidate processing activities in the fisheries, with plant participation in each fishery dropping by approximately one-third.
 Since the Program was implemented, the number of processing plants participating in the Bristol Bay red king crab fisheries has remained relatively constant at approximately 12.
 The average processing by the top 3 plants in the fishery increased to approximately 20 percent, with the concentration of the different share types slightly higher (suggesting that the largest processors of the different share types differ).
-In the first six years of the Program, on average, 9 plants have participated in the Bering Sea C. opilio fishery, fewer than prior to the Program (Table 4).
-Concentration of processing declined slightly in the 2010-2011 season.
+In the first six years of the Program, on average, 9 plants have participated in the Bering Sea C. opilio fishery, fewer than prior to the Program (Tables 4 and 5).
+Concentration of processing declined slightly in the 2010-2011 season (Table 5).
 This decline likely resulted from the increase in the TAC, which resulted in substantial increases in the mean and median pounds processed, as well as the average pounds processed by the largest three plants.
 Ten or fewer plants participated in processing in the Bering Sea C. bairdi fisheries in the first three years of the Program.
 Since these fisheries are directly prosecuted by few vessels and have relatively small TACs, the processing is slightly more concentrated than in the two largest fisheries.
 Five or fewer plants participated in the Eastern Aleutian Island golden king crab and Western Aleutian Island golden king crab fisheries in the first three years of the Program, limiting the information that may be released concerning processing in those fisheries.

-In the first two years of the Program, a large portion of the IPO pool was subject to the "cooling off" provision, which required most processing to occur in the community of the processing history that led to the allocation of the underlying PQS.
-Consequently, few changes in the distribution of processing of Class A IFQ/IPQ landings occurred in the first two years of the Program.
-Also, for most shares, entities representing the community of origin hold a ROFR on the transfer of the PQS and IPQ for use outside the community.
-This right was relatively weak, because intra-company transfers made within a region are exempt from the ROFR, and, under the provisions in place during the first two years of the Program, the ROFR lapses if the IPO is used outside of the community of origin for a period of three consecutive years.
-Despite the end of the cooling off period and the ease with which the ROFR may be avoided, in the third year of the Program, most processing of IPQ landings occurred in the community of origin.
+In the first two years of the Program, a large portion of the IPQ pool was subject to the "cooling off" provision, which required most processing to occur in the community of the processing history that led to the allocation of the underlying POS.
+Consequently, few changes in the distribution of processing of Class A IFQ/IPQ landings occurred in the first two years of the Program (Tables 3 and 4).
+For most shares, entities representing the community of origin hold a ROFR on the transfer of the POS and IPO for use outside the community.
+This right was relatively weak, because intra-company transfers made within a region are exempt from the ROFR, and, under the provisions in place during the first two years of the Program, the ROFR lapses if the IPQ is used outside of the community of origin for a period of three consecutive years.
+Despite the end of the cooling off period and the ease with which the ROFR may be avoided, in the third year of the Program, most processing of IPO landings occurred in the community of origin (Table 4).
 Discerning the degree of redistribution, however, is not possible, as landings on floating processors are often categorized as "at-sea".
 In many cases, these floaters operated within community boundaries, at times docked in the community harbor.
-In the 2010-2011 season, four years from the lapse of the 'cooling off' provision requirements, some redistribution of processing of Class A IFO landings is suggested (Table 3).
-Dutch Harbor and Akutan, collectively, have attracted slightly more Class A IFQ landings in the Bristol Bay red king crab fishery than under the cooling off period.
-These redirected landings reduced landings in King Cove and Kodiak, collectively.
-In the cooling off period, King Cove and Kodiak received substantially larger percentages of Class A IFQ landings than their rights of first refusal suggest.
-These likely occurred as landings from within borough boundaries were consolidated in King Cove, and as King Cove and Kodiak attracted landings that were unconstrained by the cooling off requirements.
-Processing of A share IFO in Akutan and Dutch Harbor in the Bering Sea C. opilio fishery dropped substantially (by almost 20 percent) in the fifth and sixth years of the Program.
-Redistribution of these landings to other locations cannot be revealed, because of confidentiality restrictions.
-The movements of landings suggest that, with the cooling off provision expiring, it is possible to see a significant redistribution of landings among communities.
+In the 2010-2011 season, some redistribution of processing of Class A IFQ landings from Dutch Harbor in the Bristol Bay red king crab and Eastern Aleutian Island golden king crab fisheies is suggested, although the percentages of the POS pool processed in each community remain about the same as in previous years (Table 5).